nyankoclaws/tp/docs/DeveloperGuide.md

 4. **Make command prefixes case-insensitive:**
    * Currently, the command prefixes are case-sensitive.
      * For example, `n/` is the prefix for "name" parameter, but `N/` is not acceptable by the command parser.
    * It may provide more convenience to user by disabling case sensitivity for prefixes.
-For example, allowing `n/` and `N/` as the prefix for "name" parameter.
+For example, allowing `n/` and `N/` as the prefix for `name` parameter.

 5. **Supporting more forms of name:**
    * Currently, only name form that consist of alphanumeric characters and spaces in between is allowed.
    * It may improve the diversity of the application, by supporting name in different forms, including names in different languages and names that contain non-alphanumeric symbols.

 6. **Supporting more forms of room number:**
-   * Currently, the room number format is {block}-{floor}-{room number}, where block and room number are at least 2 alphanumeric characters and floor is strictly 2 alphanumeric characters.
-E.g. `nw-12-12`.
+   * Currently, the room number format is {block}-{floor}-{room number}, where block and room number are at least 2 alphanumeric characters and floor is strictly 2 alphanumeric characters. e.g. `nw-12-12`.
-   * To accommodate more room number format, it will be good to change the minimum length of block and room number as 1.
+   * To accommodate more room number formats, it will be good to change the minimum length of block and room number as 1.

 7. **Make day format in free time tag case-insensitive:**
    * Currently, free time tag only accept forms of `DDD:HHmm-HHmm`, e.g. `Mon:1200-1300`.